-We have presented the unaudited pro forma basic and diluted net loss per share for fiscal 2017 and the six months ended January 31, 2018, which has been computed to give effect to the conversion of our convertible preferred stock into common stock.
-The unaudited pro forma net loss per share for fiscal 2017 and for the six months ended January 31, 2018 has been computed to give effect to the automatic conversion of our convertible preferred stock into common stock as though the conversion had occurred as of the beginning of the period.
+We have presented the unaudited pro forma basic and diluted net loss per share for fiscal 2017 and the three months ended October 31, 2017, which has been computed to give effect to the conversion of our redeemable convertible preferred stock into common stock (using the if-converted method) as though the conversion had occurred as of the beginning of the period.
+The pro forma net loss per share does not include shares being offered in the assumed IPO.